kammitama5/kammitama5.github.io/about.md

 - I see programming as a tool.
 I believe that coming from a different perspective is important in solving new problems in computer science, and I enjoy collaborating with people who are from various backgounds in research.

 ### Update (as of 2019)
-- In Fall 19, I started PhD candidacy at the University of Vermont (my advisor is [Dr. Joseph P. Near](http://www.uvm.edu/~jnear/).
-My focus has been on Provable Fairness, Data Privacy (specifically [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy)) and Machine Learning and ways that privacy can work (is robust) and is verifiable (my lab focuses on provable privacy and security; privacy that works).
-In Fall 2021, I will be focusing on Cryptography.
+- I began focusing on Isogeny-based Cryptography research in Winter 2021.
+I absolutely love it, and I am working on progress with my two advisors (I also attended a summer workshop on Isogeny Based Cryptography in 2021).
+In the past, I have done research on Provable Fairness and Differential Privacy, too.
 I have also TA-ed for Data Privacy coursework (Python), a Programming for Engineers Matlab course (Matlab), a Compilers course in Haskell and another CS course.
 - I'm open to Summer and Winter Research Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy! :)